brandonmcconnell/brandonmcconnell/README.md

   – :nth-child&lpar;an + b of S&rpar; syntax
   – trig functions &lpar;a bunch&rpar;](https://twitter.com/branmcconnell/status/1623869177319804933)
 - [@branmcconnell: Brandon McConnell 🇺🇦✊ Retweeted @bramus: Big release!
 Also comes with support for `of S` in `:nth-child&lpar;&rpar;` selections and Style Container Queries for CSS Custom Propert…](https://twitter.com/branmcconnell/status/1623856532101427200)
-- [branmcconnell: You know those code examples people share as images in their tweets?

-I&#39;m playing with the idea of exposing the actual *copyable* code as the alt text for those images… and automating doing so via a browser extension.

-Would you use it? 👀](https://twitter.com/branmcconnell/status/1623852499303124992)
 <!-- TWITTER:END -->

 <h3 align="left">Connect with me</h3>